ITALY IN BRIEF

 Mandatory additional private healthcare coverage (Fondo EST and Fondo QUAS)

-6 months for Quadro and level I
+6 months for Quadro and Level I

-2 months for all the others levels
+2 months for all other levels

 Quadro and Level I: 60 days

 Level II and III: 20 days